dave1010/pragmatic.js/README.md

 ### About

 This is a fork Thomas Fuchs' [Pragmatic.js][fork].
-While most of his rules make sense, the ones about ommitting semicons and brances are a [bad idea][bad] in many people's opinoipns (including my own and the guy whocreated JavaScript).
+While most of his rules make sense, the ones about ommitting semicolons and braces are a [bad idea][bad] in many people's opinions (including my own and the guy who created JavaScript).

 ### Contribute

-I welcome contributions—this guide is very basic at the moment and should probably have some more guidelines for specific situations and how to get started.
+I welcome contributions — this guide is very basic at the moment and should probably have some more guidelines for specific situations and how to get started.
 You know where the fork & pull request buttons are.